jaimehrubiks/kodewolf/source/content/fixed/projects.md

 * On _Github_ : [https://github.com/fuegowolf](https://github.com/fuegowolf)
 * On _Helios_, my own Git server : [https://helios.fuegowolf.me/fuego](https://helios.fuegowolf.me/fuego)

-And you will find them all here :
+And you will find all of them here :

 [![Frostfire](/images/frostfire.png)](https://github.com/fuegowolf/frostfire)

 [**Frostfire**](https://github.com/fuegowolf/frostfire) is a Docker stack for people who wants a private server for their projects and entertainment.
-Frostfire contains a modular Nginx to host all kind of projects you have, a Graylog stack to monitor logs, a Telegraf/InfluxDB/Grafana stack to monitor metrics, a Continuous Deployment environment, a Taiga to manage projects ,a Gogs git server to host private projects, a Deluge, a Pydio, and more.
+Frostfire contains a modular Nginx to host all kind of projects, a Graylog stack to monitor logs, a Telegraf/InfluxDB/Grafana stack to monitor metrics, a Continuous Deployment environment, a Taiga to manage projects, a Gogs git server to host private projects, a Deluge, a Pydio, and more.

-All is here to exploit the maximum of a server : tools to develop personnal or team projects and host them, and personnal tools too.
+All is here to exploit the maximum of a private server : tools to develop personnal or team projects and host them, and personnal tools.

 [![Amiral](/images/amiral.png)](https://helios.fuegowolf.me/fuego/amiral)

 [**Amiral**](https://helios.fuegowolf.me/fuego/amiral) is a bot designed to help developpers in their day-to-day life.
 It alerts when a build is done, when something isn't right and will use Natural Language Processing to understand properly its master.
 It can also work in team, alerting everybody when a maintenance is scheluded or when somebody needs help.

-This project is **only beggining** so everything is not implemented, but I will work on it.
+This project is **only at its beginning** so everything is not implemented yet, but I will work on it.

 [![Kodewolf](/images/kodewolf.png)](https://kodewolf.com)